 “If your eyes hurt, it's because you are looking at a star”.

-The installation is built in connection with the theme of the discourse about "Scenes of War” represented at speed-dating with artists at III International Conference “Discourse of the Other as Pleasure”.
+The installation is built in connection with the topic of the discourse about “Room Spectacles of War” represented at the speed-dating session with artists at the III International Conference “Discourse of the Other as a Pleasure”.

-When you enter the first curtain, you appear in almost black space bounded with black velvet.
-You can notice a faint light going through the second curtain.
+When you enter the first curtain, you find yourself in an almost pitch dark space surrounded by black velvet fabric.
+You can notice a faint light coming through the second curtain.

 When you open the second curtains, a strong light blinds you.
-Its resource is placed in the centre of a huge black and white photograph.
+Its source is placed in the centre of a huge black-and-white photograph.
 At this photo people are standing in rounds on the street.
-They are mourning, facing to the centre of photo mostly, at a spot where the light goes from.
-It’s a documentary photograph of a war funeral, and there is a coffin with a dead in the centre, but instead it there is a strong light source.
+They are mourning, facing the centre of photo, looking at a spot where the light comes from.
+It’s a documentary photograph of a war funeral, and one would expect to see a coffin with a dead person, but instead it there is a strong light source.

-There are different scenarios for the spectator: be hurt and leave, try to see through light and notice the photograph, look under feet and decide that it’s a starlight, etc.
+There are different scenarios for the spectator: be hurt and leave, try to see through the light and notice the photograph, look under the feet and decide that it’s a starlight, etc.